QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Returns

-[size_t] Returns the number of bytes written to the buffer on success, or 0 on error (e.g. if the output buffer is too small).
+[size_t] Number of bytes written, or 0 on error (e.g. buffer too small or NULL pointer).

 ◆ qsc_encoding_der_decode_element()